MicrosoftContentModerator/PhotoDNA-QuickStarts/AmazonWebServices/SingleImage/Documentation/PDNAQuickStartGuide.md

 **4)**	Next page is the "Review" page.
 Double-check the parameters and other options selected during the above process.
 Then acknowledge the terms and click the **‘Create,’** button.
 Your stack will then be created.

 **5)**	Once the stack creation completes (this may take several minutes), navigate to your [Amazon S3 management page](https://s3.console.aws.amazon.com/s3) and select any bucket you want monitored by PhotoDNA.
+If you do not already have a bucket, you can create one by following the instructions found [here](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

 **6)**	From the bucket landing page, Select **Properties**, then **Events**